Artmann/artmann-web-next/articles/building-a-chrome-extension-with-vite-react-and-tailwind-css-in-2025.md

 }
 ```

-This is a super minimal manifest that just creates a popup extension.
+This is a super minimal manifest that creates a pop-up extension.
 The
 `action` field tells Chrome to load our popup from the `dist/index.html` file
 that Vite will generate when we build.
-You can add more stuff later like
+You can add more stuff later, like
 permissions and background scripts, but this is all we need to get started.

 ## Step 3: Configure Vite for Extension Development